 JEFFERSON COUNTY HOUSING REHABILITATION PROGRAM (JCHRP)

 The Jefferson County Department of Development administers the Jefferson County Housing Rehabilitation Program (JCHRP).
-The Program was established to assist low and moderate-income homeowners make needed repairs to their dwellings and has been in existence for approximately 30 years.
+The Program was established to assist low and moderate-income homeowners make needed repairs to their homes.

 The Jefferson County Department of Development has been able to maintain the funding for this program by applying to the Pennsylvania Department of Community and Economic Development (DCED) for competitive grant funds through the Federal HOME Investment Partnerships (HOME) Program and the State’s Housing and Community Development Program.

 The Program addresses code deficiencies as well as health and safety concerns.
 Each home must be brought up to minimum code standards.
 The State Uniform Construction Code, National Property Maintenance Code, National Electrical Code, and Local Code shall be adhered to.
 The most common types of repairs are electrical system upgrading and repairs, plumbing and heating repairs or replacement, repairing broken windows and doors, structural defects, roof repair or replacement, gutters and downspouts, porches, steps and handrails.
 If funds permit items such as siding and replacement windows may be included.
 Not permitted are cosmetic items, or room additions.

 Who is eligible?